pedroserrudo/django-gitignore/README.md

 This is the gitignore that I usally use, it may be addapted from project to project, use at your own risk.

 ### What does it cover?
-- JerBrains IDDE's & some plugins
+- JetBrains IDEs & some plugins
 - macOS stuff
-- Python stuff - Byte-com, C, Packages & Installers etc...
+- Python stuff - Byte-com, C, Packages & Installers, etc...
 - Translations
-- Django stuff - Logs, local, sqlite
+- Django stuff - Logs, local,  SQLite
-- Flask stuf
+- Flask stuff
 - cache, temp and some local db's + other minor stuff
+- other stuff